autumn-order/eve_esi/README.md

 ## Examples

-If you wish to see logs for the steps of how the crate works in the examples, prefix the `cargo run --example sso` command like so `RUST_LOG=eve_esi=debug cargo run --example sso`.
+If you wish to see logs for the steps of how the crate works in the examples, prefix the `cargo run --example axum` command like so `RUST_LOG=eve_esi=debug cargo run --example axum`.

 ### Axum